ermigooz/dashen-online-banking-app/README.md

 ## 📄 License

-This project is proprietary software for Zemen Bank.
+This project is proprietary software for Dashen Bank.

 ---